DSR-RHIT/creating-reproducible-reports/pages/103_agenda.md

 ### Session 2

-To get the most out of the second session, complete as much of the self-paced tutorial as you can.
+If you plan to work on a report of your own during session 2, try to complete as much of the self-paced tutorials as you can.

 |  time|     | activity                       |     | format          |
 |-----:|-----|:-------------------------------|-----|:----------------|